cwcharl/FormstylePlus/README.md

-FormstylePlus, named partly after its porpuse and partly for its reliance on the CSS adjacent sibling selector(+), is a jQuery plugin for converting inputs (checkboxes and radios) and select menus into an easily stylable format.
+FormstylePlus, named partly after its purpose and partly for its reliance on the CSS adjacent sibling selector(+), is a jQuery plugin for converting inputs (checkboxes and radios) and select menus into an easily stylable format.

 FormstylePlus comes with a preformatted stylesheet (split into biolerplate and user-defined styles) but its goal is to enable users to have maximum control over a form's style.